hashicorp/terraform/website/source/docs/internals/providers/resource-data.html.md

 method is provided.
 It takes the key of a property, just like `Get`, as an argument, and the value to set it to.

-It’s important that all your properties get set using the `Set` method, as otherwise Terraform will be unable to perform some of its important functions, but will give the appearance of operating normally.
+It's important that all your properties get set using the `Set` method, as otherwise Terraform will be unable to perform some of its important functions, but will give the appearance of operating normally.
 For example, changes to the config file will be detected, but changes made outside Terraform will be silently ignored.
-This breaks Terraform’s promise of reflecting your infrastructure as code, so it’s important that the current state of the infrastructure get persisted using the `Set` method.
+This breaks Terraform's promise of reflecting your infrastructure as code, so it's important that the current state of the infrastructure get persisted using the `Set` method.

 When using the `Set` method, you shouldn't dereference pointer values, as doing